sargunv/spatial-k/docs/geojson.md

 ## GeoJson Objects

-The `GeoJson` interface represents all GeoJson objects.
+The `GeoJsonObject` interface represents all GeoJson objects.
 All GeoJson objects can have a `bbox` property specified on them which is a `BoundingBox` that represents the bounds of that object's geometry.

 ### Geometry